 -Minimally displaced fracture – support the fracture with a splint or cast

 - Intramedullary pin – usually combined with other methods of support such as cerclage wiring, plating, or external fixator

 - Bone plate and screws

 The I-loc is a large pin (called a nail) that has four holes (two at the top and two at the bottom) that are threaded.
-Bolts are placed transversely through the top and bottom of the bone and through the holes in teh plate.
-These bolts have thread on them and interlock with the threads of the holes of the nail.
+Bolts are placed transversely through the top and bottom of the bone and through the holes in the nail.
+These bolts have threads on them and interlock with the threads of the holes of the nail.
+This method of fixation has a much less chance to fail during the bone healing process than metal bone plates and screws.
 Below is a video that shows how the I-loc is performed in a dog (animated video).